skunnath2020/Python-Challenge/README.md

 # Regarding Coding

-Used python and some of the modules like csv and os for file operations.
-Used the advaced features as list comprehension, lambda, zip to make code manageable.
+I have used python and some of the modules like csv and os for file operations.
-Used Sort operations on dictionary of lists for the right display format.
-The output files are  written to respective folders mentioned.
+The challenging part was to do sort operations on dictionary of lists for the right output format.
+I have  used some of the advanced features as list comprehension, lambda, zip to achieve that.
+The output files for both PyBank and PyPoll are  written to thier respective Analysis folders.